Costa Rican Traditional Foods – 15 Favorites

 Have you ever eaten Gallo Pinto?
 What about a casado?
-These are just two Costa Rican traditional foods that we highly suggest trying while visiting the country.
+These are just two traditional Costa Rican foods that we highly suggest trying while visiting the country.

 The food in Costa Rica tends to be simple but added spices, citrus, and herbs are what really make the cuisine here stand out.
 Expect to eat a lot of rice, beans, meats, and vegetables while visiting.